menach123/dsc-mod-3-project-online-ds-ft-090919/README.md

 Therefore the data do not have equal variances
 False
 ```
-The null hypothesis is the variances of the two compared distribution are equal.
-The alternative hypothesis is the variances are not equal.

-The discounted sample means do not have equal variances with the other discount distribution.
+*The null hypothesis is rejected.* The discounted sample means do not have equal variances with the other discount distribution.

 **Effect Size**

 ```
 No Discount compared to No Discount
 0.0